15 Examples of Data Pipelines Built with Amazon Redshift

-Coursera collects data from their users through API calls coming from mobile and web apps, their production DBs, and logs gathered from monitoring.
+Coursera collects data from its users through API calls coming from mobile and web apps, their production DBs, and logs gathered from monitoring.
 A backend service called “eventing” periodically uploads all received events to S3 and continuously publishes events to Kafka.
-The engineering team has selected Redshift a central warehouse, offering much lower operational cost when compared with Spark or Hadoop at the time.
+The engineering team has selected Redshift as its central warehouse, offering much lower operational cost when compared with Spark or Hadoop at the time.

-On the analytics end, the engineering team created an internal web-based query page where people across the company can write SQL queries to the warehouse and get the needed information.
-Of course, there are analytics dashboard across the company which are refreshed on a daily basis.
-Finally, many decisions made in Coursera are based on machine learning algorithms, such as A/B testing, course recommendations, understanding student dropouts and others.
+On the analytics end, the engineering team created an internal web-based query page where people across the company can write SQL queries to the warehouse and get the information they need.
+Of course, there are company-wide analytics dashboards that are refreshed on a daily basis.
+Finally, many decisions made in Coursera are based on machine learning algorithms, such as A/B testing, course recommendations, and understanding student dropouts.

 Wish is a mobile commerce platform.
 It provides online services that include media sharing and communication tools, personalized and other content, as well as e-commerce.
 During the last few years, it grew up to 500 million users, making their data architecture out of date.

-The data architecture at Wish, before scaling up, had two different production databases: a MongoDB one storing user data, and a Hive/Presto cluster for logging data.
+Before they scaled up, Wish’s data architecture had two different production databases: a MongoDB NoSQL database storing user data; and a Hive/Presto cluster for logging data.
 Data engineers had to manually query both to respond to ad-hoc data requests, and this took weeks at some points.
-Another small pipeline orchestrated by Python crons, also queried both DBs and generated Email reports.
+Another small pipeline, orchestrated by Python Cron jobs, also queried both DBs and generated email reports.

 After rethinking their data architecture, Wish decided to build a single warehouse using Redshift.
 Data from both production DBs flowed through the data pipeline into Redshift.
 BigQuery is also used for some types of data.
 It feeds data into secondary tables needed for analytics.
 Finally, analytics and dashboards are created with Looker.

 Blinkist transforms the big ideas from the world’s best nonfiction books into powerful little packs users can read or listen to in 15 minutes.
-At first, they started selling their services through a pretty basic website, and monitored statistics through Google Analytics.
-Unfortunately, visitor statistics gathered from Google Analytics didn’t match the ones engineers computed.
+At first, they started selling their services through a pretty basic website, and they monitored statistics through Google Analytics.
+Unfortunately, visitor statistics gathered from Google Analytics didn’t match the figures the engineers were computing.
 This is one of the reasons why Blinkist decided to move to the AWS cloud.

-They choose a central Redshift warehouse where data flow in from user apps, backend and web frontend (for visitors tracking).
-To get data to Redshift, data is streamed with Kinesis Firehose, also using Amazon Cloudfront, Lambda and Pinpoint.
-The engineering team at Blinkist is working on a newer pipeline where ingested data comes to Alchemist, before passing it to a central Kinesis system, and onwards to the warehouse.
+They choose a central Redshift warehouse where data flows in from user apps, backend, and web front-end (for visitors tracking).
+To get data to Redshift, they stream data with Kinesis Firehose, also using Amazon Cloudfront, Lambda, and Pinpoint.
+The engineering team at Blinkist is working on a newer pipeline where ingested data comes to Alchemist, before passing it to a central Kinesis system and onwards to the warehouse.

-We hope this post along with its 14 examples gives you the inspiration to build your own data pipelines in the cloud.
+We hope the 15 examples in this post offer you the inspiration to build your own data pipelines in the cloud.

 If you don’t have any data pipelines yet, it’s time to start building them.
 Begin with baby steps and focus on spinning up an Amazon Redshift cluster, ingest your first data set and run your first SQL queries.

-After that, you can look at expanding by adding a dashboard for data visualization, and schedule a workflow, to build your first true data pipeline.
+After that, you can look at expanding by acquiring an ETL tool, adding a dashboard for data visualization, and scheduling a workflow, resulting in your first true data pipeline.
 And once data is flowing, it’s time to understand what’s happening in your data pipelines.